 The success story should be continued in the following years in the o2 world.
 Native talents such as foreign top players will be forming team.
 This mixture was the guarantor of success in the recent seasons and it will be for years

-For the DEL season Berlin’s eishockey team number one wants to enthusiast its spectators with loads of home victories.
-A good starting position in the Play-Offs is the goal for 2012/2013.
-Afterwards, everything can happen.
+For the DEL season 2013/14 Berlin’s eishockey team number one wants to enthusiast its spectators with loads of home victories and wants to defend its championship titel.